dantasfiles/dantasfiles.github.io/_posts/2025-04-21-notes-on-princeton-cos-126.md

 ## Loops

   * Java’s for-each / enhanced-for statements are not explored, because which limits the power of for statements, but avoids talking about Collections this early in the class.

+## Arrays
+- The example `double[] a = new int[10];` is used to demonstrate a compile-time type mismatch error.<br>What's interesting is that arrays of reference types in Java are _covariant_, allowing `Object[] a = new String[10];`.
+However, this will cause a runtime `ArrayStoreException` if you try to store anything other than a `String` in array `a`.<br>When _generics_ (`List<T>`) were added to Java, they were correctly invariant--`List<Object> l = new ArrayList<String>();` will fail to compile with a type-mismatch error.
+- I was uncertain if the shuffle algorithm presented was correct, because it was different from the [traditional presentation](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm), but [apparently it is indeed correct](https://stackoverflow.com/questions/68064254/correctness-of-fisher-yates-shuffle-executed-backward) so that was cool to learn

+## Functions
+- Functions can only return a single item.
+Unlike in languages that have tuples built-in, if you want to return more information from a function, you can create a class to hold the information, or you can use the [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) of [record classes](https://docs.oracle.com/en/java/javase/23/language/records.html)
+- Java chooses which overloaded function to call based on the arguments and their types, not based on the return type
+- The scope of a variable is until the end of the block in which it is declared

+## Libraries & Clients